KaueSena01/Get_A_Pet/README.md

 ### Get A Pet
-* Sistema para ajudar as pessoas com a adoções de animais. 🐈
+* System to help people with animal adoptions. 🐈

-### Recursos usados:
+### Resources used:
 * API RESTful
 * Node.js
 * Express